 This post is also available in:

-This small section of the Reading Room of Aco Sopov’s Lyrical House contains a choice of quotations from the Macedonian poet’s interviews or articles.
+This small section of the Reading Room of Aco Sopov’s Lyrical House contains a choice of quotations about the Macedonian poet.

 - It seems to me that Aco Šopov’s poetry is seductive and fascinating not only because of its author’s great talent and mastery, but also because of its nobility and idealism, which may seem almost utopian and anachronistic – especially today, when pragmatism and technocracy triumph at the expense of spirituality.
 In reality, however, this nobility and idealism convey universal values, which focus on man and his origins, timeless values on which human existence is based and from which it draws its energy.
 Roman Kissiov, 2013.

 - Šopov has shifted the horizon of contemporary Macedonian poetry.
 Kata Ćulavkova, 2012.

 - I had the feeling, when I read some of his poems, that I was hearing a distinctly different voice, perceiving an entirely unique sound and taste.
 Claudia Schwartz, 2011

 - At first glance, Aco Šopov’s poetic universe may seem inaccessible, such as a mysterious and dark fortress, full of apocalyptic scenes, lifelong tears, unhealed wounds, contradictions… But if we were to force the gates of this fortress and decide to follow the poet on his way through ruins and rubble, we would find that after all these sinuous twists and turns, the meanders that criss-cross this supposedly enclosed world all lead to a blossoming, a dazzle, an illumination.
 Jasmina Šopova, 2011.

 - And when we think we’ve said everything about him, Aco Šopov still surprises us.
 Jovanka Drugovac, 2003